 >then Tab and RTVS expands it the

 Snippets can be much more than just character completion of characters.
-For example, they can relieve you from having to remember the names of parameters in complex function call, such as this snippet for reading a CSV file with the
+A snippet for reading a CSV file with the

 In this case, as you type

 readc, IntelliSense displays a completion list.
 Selecting that completion in the drop-down and pressing Tab selects

 readc, and pressing Tab again expands the snippet.
 (For this reason, snippet expansion is often thought of as "type the snippet and press TAB twice").
 In most cases, the first Tab completes the IntelliSense selection and the second Tab triggers the expansion.